taiyrkhassen/bitcoin_wallet/README.md

 Sample bitcoin wallet app which using <a href="https://github.com/BlockIo/block_io-java">BlockIo SDJ</a> and <a href="https://bitcoinj.github.io/">BitcoinJ SDK</a>.

 # Architecture
-Multi module architecture where each feature is a module Single activity
+*Multi module architecture where each feature is a module *Single activity
+*Architecture pattern - MVI

+# Technology stack
+* Koin
+* Coroutines
+* Retrofit
-Patter MVI
+* MVI
+* Clean architecture
+* Cicerone

 # Functionality